davidaray/molSyst2015/unit17_Likelihood/unit17_likelihood.md

 raxmlHPC -m GTRGAMMAI -p 12345 -b 98765 -s primates_alnMuscle.phy -n shortBoot -# 10
 ```

-This command genetates 10 bootstrap relicates to the file RAxML_bootstrap.shortboot and these can be used to score clades (bipartitions) on the best tree from step X.
+This command genetates 10 bootstrap relicates to the file RAxML_bootstrap.shortboot and these can be used to score clades (bipartitions) on the best tree from step 2.

 There there are a few new parameters:
 - ```-f``` - type of anlaysis